-Conclusions (2D) - We have developed the model able to simulate seismic cycle and subduction process in time scale range from rupture (minute) to geological time (Mln years) - The model suggests that after the great (M>9) earthquake viscosity in the mantle wedge can drop by 4 orders of magnitude.
-As a result, surface displacements are controlled by the relaxation in mantle wedge already since 1 hour after the earthquake. - The model is consistent with the short-time scale GPS data for Tohoku 2011 earthquake - Many interesting effects show up in the models already but much more can be expected 3D Modelling
+Conclusions Cycle (2D) - We have developed the model able to simulate seismic cycle and subduction process in time scale range from rupture (minute) to geological time (Mln years) - The model suggests that after the great (M>9) earthquake viscosity in the mantle wedge can drop by up to 3-4 orders of magnitude.
+As a result, surface displacements are controlled by the relaxation in mantle wedge already since 1 hour after the earthquake. - The model is consistent with the short-time scale GPS data for Tohoku 2011 earthquake Maximum magnitudes Mechanical coupling as a key factor